 June 2012, Be Inkandescent magazine — Discussing financial matters can be stressful for couples.* It pulls up a lot of emotional baggage and fear, and may shine a light on fundamental differences that the couple isn’t aware of.

 Hard as this conversation is, the key is to a happy marriage is to address money issues long before a conflict, or financial crisis, emerges.

 May 2012, Be Inkandescent magazine — My father emigrated from Taiwan in the 1960s with only $17 to his name and the clothes on his back.
-Even though he was poor in the material and financial sense, he never considered himself poor,” explains financial planner Rita Cheng.
+Even though he was poor in the material and financial sense, he never considered himself poor.

-“His mantra was that financial wealth alone did not represent one’s ‘true wealth,’” she adds.
-“He stressed the fact that he was rich in spirit and blessed with his education.”
+His mantra was that financial wealth alone did not represent one’s “true wealth.”
+He stressed the fact that he was rich in spirit and blessed with his education.

-As a result, the most valuable financial advice that Cheng’s dad instilled was not to define herself by what she has—but by her professional accomplishments and education.
-“He insisted that while money did not buy happiness, it did provide peace of mind, freedom, and flexibility.”
+The most valuable financial advice that my dad instilled in me was not to define myself by what I have, but rather by my accomplishments and education.
+He insisted that while money did not buy happiness, it did provide peace of mind, freedom, and flexibility.

 I learned that money should not be the sole determining factor for the decisions I make in life.
 His financial wisdom and insight have enabled me to adopt a balanced, holistic approach to financial matters, for which I am eternally grateful.